nishanjds/datasciencecoursera/RProgramming/Week2/README.md

 ## Introduction

 In this programming assignment, I wrote three functions that are meant to interact with dataset that accompanies this assignment.
-The dataset is contained in a zip file **ecdata.zip** that can be downloaded from the Coursera web site.
+The dataset is contained in a zip file **specdata.zip** that can be downloaded from the Coursera web site.

 ## Data